ObjectModules/deploy/[Mapping]-Routines.md

 * one mapping is remain eating _your original food_
 * another mapping is eating _your best food_

-As we have explained in the _[[settlement|Mapping#settlement]]_ about the behavior of this concept, whenever two (2) identical process is founded then the system will call for a comparation.
+As we have explained in the _[[settlement|Mapping#settlement]]_ about the behavior of this concept, whenever two (2) identical process is founded then the system will call for _a comparison_.

-This comparation process will let the one which giving a better result to take the position as the part of the main process.
+This comparison process will let the one which giving a better result to take the position as the part of the main process.

 The one which is not taken in the position will keep remain stay but no more carry out.
 It will stay as a reference or a back-up.